 The Gates Of Eternity

 The year is 1250.
-Emperor Federico II. is dead, the Holy Roman Empire in uproar.
-Only one man knows about the last secret of the dead emperor: Rogers de Bezers, a Cathar.
-It will change his life forever.
+Emperor Federico II. is dead and the Roman Empire is in uproar.
+Rogers de Bezers, a Cathar heretic, learns about the emperor´s last and most guarded secret when he tries to help a dying knight.
+This knowledge will change his life forever.

 The Last Of The Paladins

-778 AD.
-Roland, the youngest of Charlemagne’s elite warriors, the Paladins, is to marry Arima, the orphaned daughter of a Pyreneen lord and sole heir to a strategically important castle.
-Arima loves Roland from first sight, but she loves another man, too: Afdza Asdaq, the general of the Spanish Moors, who are at the brink of war with Charlemagnes Frankish empire.
+778 AD, Europe: Roland, the youngest of Charlemagne’s elite warriors, the Paladins, is to marry Arima, the orphaned daughter of a Pyreneen lord and sole heir to a strategically important castle.
+When Arima meets Roland, it is love at first sight on his side.
+Unfortunately, Arima is already deeply in love with another man, Afdza Asdaq.
+As General of the Spanish Moors, he stands at the brink of war with Charlemagne´s Frankish empire.

-Despite being rivals for Arima, Afdza and Roland develop a deep friendship.
-So deep that Arima wonders about the spiritual closeness of the two men.
-Their dark, old secret is uncovered just as war between the Franks and the Moors breaks out and makes Roland and Afdza enemies who must fight each other to the death.
+Afdza and Roland develop a deep friendship despite their rivalry for Arima.
+Arima is truly puzzled by their intimate relationship.
+Their dark, old secret becomes apparent when war breaks out between the Franks and the Moors.
+Suddenly Roland and Afdza are bitter enemies who must fight each other to the death.

 The Wrath of Heaven